bengtmartensson/IrpTransmogrifier/README.md

 Usage: IrpTransmogrifier [options] [command] [command options]
   Options:
     -a, --absolutetolerance
       Absolute tolerance in microseconds, used when comparing durations.
       Default: 100.0.
+    -b, --blacklist
+      List of protocols to be removed from the data base -C, --commentStart
+      Character(s) to be considered starting a line comment in input and namedInput files.
     -c, --configfile
       Pathname of IRP database file in XML format.
 Default is the one in the jar file.
     -e, --encoding
       Encoding used in generated output.
       Default: UTF-8
     -f, --frequencytolerance
       Frequency tolerance in Hz.
 Negative disables frequency check.
 Default:
       2000.0.
     -h, --help, -?
       Display help message.
 Deprecated; use the command "help" instead.
     -i, --irp